dennisppaul/umgebung/documentation/DOCUMENTATION.md

 $ rm -rf build
 ```

-if changes are made to `umgebung-example-app.cpp` ( or any other source or header file in that folder ) it is enough to just run:
+if changes are made to `umfeld-example-app.cpp` ( or any other source or header file in that folder ) it is enough to just run:

 ```
 $ cmake --build build